Operation Blue Star: Timing

 Operation Blue Star was planned on a Sikh religious day—the martyrdom day of Guru Arjan Dev, the founder of the Harmandir Sahib.
 Sikhs from all over the world visit the temple on this day.
 Many Sikhs view the timing and attack by the army as an attempt to inflict maximum casualties on Sikhs and demoralize them, and the government is in turn blamed for the inflated number of civilian casualties by choosing to attack on that day.
-Additionally, Longowal had announced a statewide civil disobedience movement that would launch on 3 June 1984.
+Additionally, Longowal had announced the Grain Roko Morcha, a statewide civil disobedience movement that would launch on 3 June 1984.
 Participants planned to block the flow of grain out of Punjab and refuse to pay land revenue, water and electricity bills.

-When asked about why the army entered the temple premises just after Guru Arjan Dev's martyrdom day (when the number of devotees is much higher), General Brar said that it was just a coincidence and that while he could not "comment on the inside of politics," he "assume[d] that after taking everything into consideration, the prime minister and the government decided this was the only course of action left," with "perhaps" the army having only had three to four days to complete the operation.
-Based on "some sort of information," Bhindranwale was planning to declare Khalistan an independent country any moment with "a strong possibility" of support from Pakistan, and "Khalistani currency had already been distributed."
-This declaration "might" have increased chances of "large sections" of Punjab Police and security personnel siding with Bhindranwale; as "if there could be desertions in the army, then the police, who were in Punjab, who were privy to Bhindranwale's speeches, might have [also deserted]," as "they were also emotionally charged by what was happening."
+When asked about why the army entered the temple premises just after Guru Arjan Dev's martyrdom day (when the number of devotees is much higher), General Brar said that it was just a coincidence and that while he could not "comment on the inside of politics", he "assume[d] that after taking everything into consideration, the prime minister and the government decided this was the only course of action left," with "perhaps" the army having only had three to four days to complete the operation.
+Based on "some sort of information", Bhindranwale was planning to declare Khalistan an independent country any moment with "a strong possibility" of support from Pakistan, and "Khalistani currency had already been distributed."
+This declaration "might" have increased chances of "large sections" of Punjab Police and security personnel siding with Bhindranwale; as "if there could be desertions in the army, then the police, who were in Punjab, who were privy to Bhindranwale's speeches, might have [also deserted]," as "they were also emotionally charged by what was happening".
 The army waited for the surrender of militants on the night of 5 June but the surrender did not happen.
 The operation had to be completed before dawn.
 Otherwise, exaggerated messages of army besieging the temple would have attracted mobs from nearby villages to the temple premises.
 The army could not have fired upon these civilians.
 More importantly, Pakistan would have come in the picture, declaring its support for Khalistan.
 He described the operation as traumatic and painful, but necessary.